lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 To update EC2 container, run this code IN TERMINAL at bottom of interface

 #### Note: On changing this template as you use it
 This template is meant to be pratical for a real project, really deploying a real Machine Learning model to a real working AWS endpoint.
-A choice you will need to make is: how much to change the code of this template either for testing or for final deployment. e.g. Do you change the name of your model to "your-model-name" so that the template code simply runs? (you can do that) Should you leave the name of the temporarily stored project to be 'hello-world' (you can do that)
+A choice you will need to make is: how much to change the code of this template either for testing or for final deployment. e.g. Do you change the name of your model to "your-model-name" so that the template code simply runs? (you can do that) Should you leave the name of the temporarily stored project to be 'hello world' (you can do that)
 The fewer things you change, the fewer things can go wrong.
 However, as you need more customization (maybe a custom designed docker build, etc.) you may need to gradually change this template code.
 As with any coding, it is recommended to test the code every time you make any change, one change at a time.
 Changing many things and then running the code later is a recipe for bug-hunt-disasters.